chelstein/EAS-Tools/README.md

 2. Fill out the form fields (or paste an existing header in the **Use custom SAME Header** box)
 3. (Optional) Enter a message for TTS voice synthesis
 4. Click **Generate**
-5. (Optional) Click **Play Samples** to listen in‑browser
+5. (Optional) Click play on the audio control to listen in‑browser
 6. (Optional) Click **Save as wav file** to save the generated EAS audio file

 ### Text Crawl Generator

 1. Go to **Text Crawl Generator** tab and choose a **Select Crawl Text Source** mode.
-Keep **Custom Text** to type a message directly or pick **Generate from EAS Header using EAS2Text** to auto-build the crawl from a raw SAME header.
+Keep **Custom Text** to type a message directly or pick **Generate from EAS Header using EAS2Text** to auto-build the crawl from a raw SAME header
 2. Provide the content for the mode you picked:
-   * **Custom Text**: Enter any crawl copy in the multiline box.
+   * **Custom Text**: Enter any crawl copy in the multiline box
-   * **EAS2Text**: Paste the raw header, then decide whether to use the local timezone, override it manually, and optionally emulate a specific ENDEC profile for text phrasing.
+   * **EAS2Text**: Paste the raw header, then decide whether to use the local timezone, override it manually, and optionally emulate a specific ENDEC profile for text phrasing
 3. Dial in **Crawl Settings** to match the target look:
-   * Speed, VDS mode, and frame delay control motion cadence.
+   * Speed, VDS mode, and frame delay control motion cadence
-   * Font family/style/size, canvas width & height, inset, restart delay, and the background/text/outline colors let you mimic different station styles.
+   * Font family/style/size, canvas width & height, inset, restart delay, and the background/text/outline colors let you mimic different station styles
 4. Use the control buttons to run or export the crawl:
-   * **Start/Pause/Stop** handle playback; output appears live in the preview bar and is summarized in the status line.
+   * **Start/Pause/Stop** handle playback; output appears live in the preview bar and is summarized in the status line
-   * **Export as GIF** or **Export as video (.webm)** capture the crawl, while **Copy Crawl Text** copies the resolved crawl text for reuse.
+   * **Export as GIF** or **Export as video (.webm)** capture the crawl, while **Copy Crawl Text** copies the resolved crawl text for reuse

 ### Audio Splicer